EmeraldVoid/pokemon-scrapyard/wiki/behind_the_seasons_1.md

 <p align="center"><img src="https://i.imgur.com/yEHRlqI.png"></p>
 <h3 align="center"><i>Issue #1 - 4/6/25</i></h3>

+Find the complete list of "Behind the Seasons" devlopment blogs [here](https://emeraldvoid.github.io/pokemon-scrapyard/behind_the_seasons)

 ## What is this?

 This is a development log and journal where I document my thoughts, progress, and random musings about *[Pokémon Solstice](https://emeraldvoid.github.io/pokemon-scrapyard/Pokemon%20Solstice)*.
 It’s a space for me to reflect on the game’s creation and share updates as I go.